 Zero-Cost subscriptions: Telemarketers who are claiming to be calling on behalf of a magazine publication often use tactics such as assuring you you will receive more magazines or that you have won a huge prize from the publication.
 If you have never heard or have never subscribed to the magazine in which they are calling from do not be afraid to end the call right away.

-Travel offers: Travel packages that are offered, usually masks what is known as a "boiler room" operation.
-A boiler room is when a group of telemarketers are put to the task of calling a list of numbers.
-These telemarketers will state that they will give you travel package for free in exchange for you filling out a form or they will state that you were randomly selected as a recipient for a free vacation.
+Travel offers: Travel packages that are offered, usually mask what is known as a “boiler room” operation.
+A boiler room is when a group of telemarketers is put to the task of calling a list of numbers.
+These telemarketers will state that they will give you a travel package for free in exchange for you filling out a form or they will state that you were randomly selected as a recipient for a free vacation.

 Loan and credit cards: Scammers frequently claim that they are calling from a credible bank and are reaching out to offer you a low-interest rate on a credit card.
 If the “company representative” asks for an upfront fee this is a red flag.
 These kinds of telemarketers also guarantee that you will be saving thousands of dollars when in reality, victims will actually have thousands of dollars stolen from them.